 Enjoy open-air screenings by the sea, with live bands providing prescreening entertainment.
 Online bookings recommended.

 The panini here are nearly as big as the breakers at the nearby beach, making it a popular take-away option.
 Owner Robert Marchetti...

-Definitively Sydney, Bondi is one of the world’s great beaches: ocean and land collide, the Pacific arrives in great foaming swells and all people are equal, as democratic as sand.
+Definitively Sydney, Bondi is one of the world’s great beaches: ocean and land collide, the Pacific arrives in great foaming swells, and all people are equal, as democratic as sand.
 It’s the closest ocean beach to the city centre (8km away), has consistently good (though crowded) waves, and is great for a rough-and-tumble swim (the average water temperature is a considerate 21°C).
-If the sea’s angry, try the saltwater sea baths at either end of the beach; these are perfect for kids.
+If the sea’s angry, try the child-friendly saltwater sea baths at either end of the beach.

-Bondi Pavilion has changing rooms, lockers and a gelato shop.
+Bondi Pavilion has changing rooms, lockers, cafes and a gelato shop.
 Ice-cream vendors also strut the sand in summer.
 At the beach’s northern end there’s a grassy spot with coin-operated barbecues.
 Booze is banned on the beach.